e-sites/Zepto-Builder/README.md

 The service itself is located @ http://github.e-sites.nl/zeptobuilder/

 ##Why this tool?
 By default, Zepto provides a build tool, based on Node.js and Coffeescript.
 So, why this tool?
-Well, for starters because there are some folk that are simply not comfortable with a CLI :).
+Well, mainly because a web interface is far more accessible and easier to use than a CLI.

 ##Getting started
 After cloning (or downloading) the repo you must run <code>npm install</code> to fetch all dependencies, when this is done all Bower packages will automatically be downloaded and a browser build of Uglify will be created.
 Needless to say, for this to work you will need to have Node.js and Bower installed on your machine.